syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/how-to/conformance.md

 ---
 layout: post
 title: Know the supported conformance PDF documents | Syncfusion
-description: Learn here all about the supported conformance PDF documents in Syncfusion Javascript Pdfviewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about the supported conformance PDF documents in Syncfusion Javascript PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Conformance
 publishingplatform: ##Platform_Name##